CUSTOMER ANALYTICS2025-11-12

 How to Build a Customer Profile Database

-This is the first of the six important steps in operationalizing analytics for any company, and often one where many falter.
+This is the first of the six essential steps in operationalizing analytics for any company, and it is often where many falter.

 But before you go down that road, you need to analyze your company’s products or services, to get answers to: